-I’ve been living and working in Vietnam (on and off) for just over a year now and I’ve got to say, I do really like my job.
-I’m working as an ESL, (English as a Second Language) teacher.
-Over the year I’ve worked for a private school and several other language centers where students go after school for extra English lessons.
+I’ve been living and working in Vietnam for just over a year now and I’ve got to say, I do really like my job.
+I’m working as an ESL, English as a Second Language, teacher.
+Over the year I’ve worked for a private school and several other language

 I’ve been with the company I currently work for, for around 8 months and getting a job with them was fairly straight forward.
 I had all the correct documents and qualifications needed.
 But I can’t say it’s been that straightforward for some people working at other companies.
 Especially for some people of colour.

 Being a person of colour myself, I stand out in Vietnam.